 There are a lot of different buses to get to San Francisco from LA.
 Let’s explore all of our options:

 - Flixbus offers bus services to San Francisco from LA.
-On the Los Angeles end, they have stops at five different locations, comprising some on the Westside.
+They have stops at five locations on the Los Angeles end, including some on the Westside.
 You can go to Berkeley, Fremont, San Francisco (Townsend Street near CalTrain Station), San Jose, and Oakland.

-- The Megabus operates from LA Union Station to San Francisco CalTrain station, with fare as cheap as $1 if you book your seats in advance.
+- The Megabus operates from LA Union Station to San Francisco CalTrain station, with fares as cheap as $1 if you book your seats in advance.
 The trip takes nearly 7.5 hours.

 - The California Shuttle Bus takes about 7.5 hours and offers picks up and drops off at numerous locations.
 You will get better prices if you reserve your tickets in advance.

 Journey Duration: 7 hours

 You might have heard about the high-speed rail system between San Diego and San Francisco; that project is unlikely ever to happen.
 However, you can travel using the usual Amtrak train.

 The Amtrak Coast Starlight line is from LA’s Union Station to San Jose or Jack London Square in Oakland but doesn’t extend to San Francisco.